 It turns out that we chose a relatively concise request interval for this example.
 In general, you might need as many as ~23-ish hours and ~59-ish minutes on each end of the interval.
 But, this is not nearly as intractable a number of intervals as if done minute-by-minute.

 That sure is a lot of input to provide to

 requests, isn’t it?
 It seems like it would be tedious to do, and easy to get wrong.
 Absolutely!
 We’ll write some queries in the appendix that automatically produce these intervals for you!

-For now, let’s imagine for now we have your request input in this more expansive representation.
+For now, let’s imagine we have your request input in this more expansive representation.
 How might you get your aggregate results out?
 What SQL queries do we need to write to make that happen?

 First, we need to take our daily, hourly, and minutely aggregates and turn them in to intervals.
 This is no more complicated than (shown for days, but the same structure for hours and minutes):

 -- Reframe daily aggregates using an interval.
 CREATE VIEW daily_intervals AS SELECT passenger_count, time as time1, time + INTERVAL '1 day' as time2, min_fare_amount, max_fare_amount FROM daily_aggregates;